-SMIL component is created by including media resources from the left panel for each visual rectangular.
-The working process is described as follows: with one internal media resource selected, the visual business logic will extract and return the reference or the ID from the AXMEDIS Object to the SMIL component.
+It proceeds by including media resources from the SMIL hierarchy structure to each visual rectangular.
+The working process is described as follows: with one internal media resource selected, the visual business logic will extract and return the reference or the ID to the SMIL component.
 The final result of the SMIL component is as follows: